gelsightinc/gsrobotics/README.md

 The example code uses cv_bridge which can be installed using:

     sudo apt-get install ros-${ROS_DISTRO}-cv-bridge

+For example, on Ubuntu 20,

+    To install cv-bridge for ROS

+        sudo apt-get install ros-noetic-cv-bridge

+    To install cv-bridge for ROS2

+        sudo apt-get install ros-foxy-cv-bridge

 The showimages examples publish to the ROS topic /gsmini_rawimg_0